 Video demo:

-info See also my Command line text processing with GNU Coreutils, GNU AWK and CLI text processing with GNU grep and ripgrep ebooks.
+info See also my CLI text processing with GNU Coreutils, CLI text processing with GNU awk and CLI text processing with GNU grep and ripgrep ebooks.